studygolang/gctt-godoc/Source/sync/sync.md

     <span class="comment">// contains filtered or unexported fields</span>
 }</pre>

-An RWMutex is a reader/writer mutual exclusion lock.
+A RWMutex is a reader/writer mutual exclusion lock.
 The lock can be held by an arbitrary number of readers or a single writer.
 The zero value for a RWMutex is an unlocked mutex.

-An RWMutex must not be copied after first use.
+A RWMutex must not be copied after first use.

 If a goroutine holds a RWMutex for reading and another goroutine might call Lock, no goroutine should expect to be able to acquire a read lock until the